 I got my first ‘hit’ of this rather addictive drug at a preserving workshop a few weeks back and after seeing just how easy it is to make my own strawberry jam I knew that preserving was for me.
 Seriously, 2 large jars of strawberry jam took just 30 minutes to make!
 But that wasn’t even the best part – as I sat there, lovingly staring at my creation I was told that this little jar of jam could sit on my shelf, unrefrigerated, for up to a year!
 That’s right, I could make oodles of jam now and still have jam for months to come.
-Which means, no more preservative laden jams for me!
+Which means, no more artificial preservative-laden jams for me!
 The secret is in the lid and bands which seal the goodies inside your jar, keeping things airtight and fresh for weeks to come.

 But how do you get into this lost art of cooking?
 Well, the good news is, it’s a lot easier than you think!
-I started my journey with the Bell Jar Home Preserving Starter Kit (R389) which includes a preserving rack, 3 x 500ml Ball Jars with lids and bands, basic preserving utensils, and a home preserving guide and recipe booklet.
-Once you’ve used up all three jars in your kit you can buy more from selected Ball retailers such as Pick n Pay and Takealot.
+I started my journey with the Ball Jar Home Preserving Starter Kit which includes a preserving rack, 3 x 500ml Ball Jars with lids and bands, basic preserving utensils, and a home preserving guide and recipe booklet.
+Once I used up all three jars in my kit I bought a few more Consol preserving jars from Pick n Pay and Takealot.
 These Ball Preserving Kits aren’t available in South Africa any more but Consol’s jars are very similar and do the same job.

 Now that you’ve fallen in love with preserving it’s time to share some fabulous recipes with you.
-Below is the recipe for strawberry jam that I tried out a few weeks ago but if you want more home preserving recipes then you can visit the Ball Jar Fresh Preserving website which offers loads of free recipes to get you started.
+Below is the recipe for strawberry jam that I tried out a few weeks ago.

 Easy Strawberry Jam